Studio headphones are an essential piece of kit in any DJs arsenal.

 When it comes to studio and DJ work, there are only three classes of headphones that concern us:

 These are the most common headphones and there is a reason for that.
-They are considered the best type for recording, mixing, and monitoring purposes.
+They are considered the best studio headphones for recording, mixing, and monitoring purposes.
 What’s special here is that the back of the ear cups is a solid material without any holes in it.

 This prevents the air pressure created from the drivers to vent out and creates a sealed shut environment isolating you from any surrounding noises.
 It also concentrates the sound to your ears and head without too much sound leakage.